spencertipping/ni/oo-design.md

       ni_rmi_decode $$self{rmi_state}{connection}->read_packet;
     })

-  # this one isn't really necessary due to refcounting GC, but if it were,
-  # here's what it might look like:
   ->destroy(
     'Closes the SSH pipe',
+    NB"This one isn't really necessary due to refcounting GC, but if it were, this is what it would look like.",
     '$self' => q{$$self{rmi_state}{connection}->close}))

 ->eg('Trivial resource access',